shaunlebron/how-we-made-a-game/architecture.md

 There is an assets module which contains:

-- list of asset file locations and types
+- list of asset file paths and types
-- logic for building usable structures from assets
+- logic for building game structures from assets
 - logic for loading all assets at once

 ## Executive

 There is an executive module that controls:

-- main loop
+- the main loop
 - variable update rate
-- computed framerate display
+- display of the computed framerate
 - execution speed for slowmo and pausing

 ## Scenes